 Halloween is supposed to be fun for the whole family.
 No one wants to spend it in the emergency room.
 But there are dangers around the holiday that could easily land you or your child there.
-According to 2007-2013 data from the National Electronic Injury Surveillance System, Halloween had the fifth-highest number of emergency room visits involving children aged 18 years and younger.
+In 2017, more than 20,000 people went the emergency room on Halloween.
 Between the excitement of pumpkins, treats and parties, it’s especially important for everyone to work together to stay safe, even in the weeks leading up to Halloween.

 Common injuries emergency room specialists see throughout the entire month of October related to Halloween include fires, deep cuts and falls.
 Pumpkin carving is especially dangerous if not done carefully, accounting for 40% of lacerations treated.
 We’ve put together a guide to Halloween safety to help you and your loved ones avoid unexpected trips to the emergency room this season.